30 BEAUTIFUL Banff Lakes You Have To Visit

 The trail spends a lot of time in the forest, but once you ascend a series of steep switchbacks, you arrive at Tower Lake, and the views really open up.
 Further past another series of switchbacks, you arrive at Rockbound Lake, which is flanked by steep cliffs and looks out to extraordinary views.

 For a truly epic day, you can summit Castle Mountain by continuing past the lake or Helena Peak.
-That being said, it’s a demanding day at 27km and 1,540 meters of elevation gain.
-It also happens to be one of my favorite day trips in the Rockies and an easy scramble.
+That being said, it’s a very demanding day at 27km and 1,540 meters of elevation gain.

 Herbert Lake